Sucrose: Thermal and oxidative degradation

 Sucrose does not melt at high temperatures.
 Instead, it decomposes at 186 °C to form caramel.
-Like other carbohydrates, it combusts to carbon dioxide and water.
+Like other carbohydrates, it combusts to carbon dioxide and water by the simplified equation:

 Mixing sucrose with the oxidizer potassium nitrate produces the fuel known as rocket candy that is used to propel amateur rocket motors.

 This reaction is somewhat simplified though.
 Some of the carbon does get fully oxidized to carbon dioxide, and other reactions, such as the water-gas shift reaction also take place.
 A more accurate theoretical equation is:

 Sucrose burns with chloric acid, formed by the reaction of hydrochloric acid and potassium chlorate:

-Sucrose can be dehydrated with sulfuric acid to form a black, carbon-rich solid, as indicated in the following idealized equation:
+Sucrose can be dehydrated with concentrated sulfuric acid to form a black, carbon-rich solid, as indicated in the following idealized equation: